unknown

 If one approaches the Qur'an with the intent of reflecting upon its meanings, then he achieves the full objective of the Qur’an’s revelation, which is guidance for mankind.
 As Allah says: "The month of Ramadan, in which the Qur’an was revealed as a guidance for mankind."
 (Surat Al-Baqarah,2:185)

-We will be thankful for every comment, suggestion or advice by the readers and reciters of the Qur'an, that may help to improve this presentation.
+We will be thankful for every comment, suggestion, or advice from the readers and reciters of the Qur'an that may help to improve this presentation.

 Abdul Malik Mujahid